MrBounty/PZ-UI_API/Elements list.md

 -- @name:     variable name of the element
 -- @text:     Text to display
 -- @font:     Font to use (see Variables/Fonts sections) (Optional, Small by default)
--- @position: "Left", "Right" or "Center" (Optional, Left by default) UI:addText(name, text, font, position)
+-- @position: Position of text in the box (Optional, Left by default) UI:addText(name, text, font, position)

 -- Exemple: